 Soft skills are timeless and used in all aspects of life.
 Yet improving them can be especially valuable in improving your career performance.

 In this sudden new era of remote, flexible work, this list of soft skills has become more important than ever and will be even more valuable in 2023 and beyond as the business world continues to rapidly adapt to changing work situations.

 1. Digital literacy

-In the not distant past, digital literacy simply means the ability to use email.
-In the past several years, it has meant competency in using the handful of Microsoft Office Suite programs.
+In the not-too-distant past, digital literacy simply meant the ability to use email.
+In the past several years, it has meant competency in using a handful of Microsoft Office Suite programs.
 Those days are long gone.

 Today, digital literacy means proficiency in not only a host of software packages but types of software.
 Some examples of soft skills in digital literacy include using tools like Trello or Asana, which are valuable for project management roles.